 TDT won many awards during its years of broadcast including Logie awards for Best News Programme (1967), Most Outstanding Coverage of Political Affairs (1971) and Outstanding Contribution to TV Journalism in 1977.

-The final episode aired on 1 December 1978 after eleven-and-a-half years as the flagship of the Australian Broadcasting Corporation’s television current affairs department.
+The final episode aired on 1 December 1978 after eleven-and-a-half years as the flagship of the Australian Broadcasting Commission’s television current affairs department.